Crisis management after COVID

 Managing an incident is a hybrid approach

 Tools help to conduct initial risk assessments and triage threats.
 Today’s intelligence tools are helpful to aggregate large data sets.
 Ideally, the best platforms are tuned to an organization’s risk criteria with real-time monitoring to mitigate impacts.
 Responding to risks becomes more efficient as we better understand potential operational interruptions.
 It also improves the crisis team’s capacity to safeguard employees, vendors, and customer safety.
 An analyst or assessment team should run the data, identify risks in real-time, and supply situational awareness.
-In summary, I suggest utilizing both tools and people to augment emergency response.
+I suggest utilizing both tools and people to augment emergency response.

 Response flexibility is critical

 Learnings from COVID and other significant disasters during 2020 showed us that evolved flexibility in planning and response is required.
 Few people anticipated the true global impact of the pandemic.
 Other crisis events in 2020 hardened my belief in the need for multidirectional crisis teams.
-By this, I mean that plans continue to be essential but having the agility to adjust on the fly is important for successful outcomes.
+By this, I mean that plans continue to be essential but having the agility to adjust on the fly is vital for successful outcomes.
 I see plans as frameworks for crisis response that are added to or modified based on the situation.

 Business continuity planning and crisis response teams need to work together.
 Additionally, cross-functional teams should connect and align in the best interest of the entire organization.
 However, threats like cyber-attacks benefit from smaller and confidential response teams due to the specialized risk.
 It does not preclude representatives from other domains from being involved at the appropriate points.
 For most threats, de-centralized crisis response teams should coordinate.
 As I stated in my blog, A Customer Focus Means Enhanced Resilience; future success relies on interconnected and nimble crisis response teams.